UtherII/utherii.github.io/README.md

  - I would like to name it Rusty instead of Rust in mdBook to avoid confusion with the language name.
 It may seem it is some kind of official theme.
 ### Questions:
  - Is there a limit to the number of themes we want to support ?
  - Since the number of themes increase, should we resort on a dropdown instead of many radio buttons to select the theme ?
-If we do, we might style every line of the dropdown with the matching theme.
  - Should we support other themes from mdbook too ?
 They seem less interesting to me since there are already two dark themes.
  - Do we need an authorization from mdbook author(s) ?
 ### What's in the prototype:
- - The prototype is based on the theme from mdbook instead of the ones from rustdoc because rustdoc was not using css variables when it was initiated.
+ - The prototype support all theme from mdBook including "rust", since it is based on the themes system from mdbook.
+I did it that way because rustdoc was not using css variables when I initiated the prototype.
 The Rust theme is used by default.

 ## Searchbar on the sidebar
 ### What:
  - Move the searchbar, the gear button and the help button to a fixed area at the top of the sidebar.
 ### Why:
- - Make them easier to reach from everywhere in the documentation, since most people don't learn keyboard shortcut.
+ - Make them easier to reach from everywhere in the documentation, since most people don't remember keyboard shortcuts are available.
  - The search bar does not need to be so large.
  - Keep all the features with a general scope in the sidebar.
 ### Question: